-The School fully recognises its safeguarding responsibilities.
-This policy applies to the whole school and all staff, trustees and volunteers working in the School including those in the EYFS provision.
+The College fully recognises its Safeguarding responsibilities.
+This policy applies to the whole College and all staff (The phrase "staff" in this document will always include any supply staff working at the College), trustees and volunteers working in the College including those in the EYFS provision.